grafana/agent/docs/sources/flow/reference/components/otelcol.exporter.loadbalancing.md

 ### DNS resolver

 When configured with a `dns` resolver, `otelcol.exporter.loadbalancing` will do a DNS lookup on regular intervals.
-Spans will then be exported to the addresses which the DNS lookup had returned.
+Spans are exported to the addresses the DNS lookup returned.

 ```river
 otelcol.exporter.loadbalancing "default" {